Grand Opening Ideas for Your RestaurantLast updated on 4/22/2019

 - Recruit volunteers or hire employees: Give yourself enough time to find and train employees for the grand opening.
 Or, gather volunteers willing to help out.

-- Select entertainment: Decide if you want to offer entertainment and book talent early.
-This could include bands, DJ’s, comedians, clowns for the children, or a local celebrity or sport's mascot.
+- Select entertainment: Decide if you want to offer entertainment for the grand opening event, and book talent early.
+This could include bands, DJ’s, comedians, clowns for the children, or a local celebrity or sports mascot.

 - Decide on a style of service: Begin working on your menu for the big day.
 Will you offer a full or limited menu, sample platters, or an altered service such as buffet-style?